This example shows how to:

 Simscape run-time parameters are run-time configurable, you cannot change the

 parameter value during simulation.
 Instead, you stop the simulation, change the value of

 the parameter, and apply the parameter change.
 Then, you restart the simulation to see

 To stop execution, in the Simulink Real-Time Explorer window, click Stop.

 A_peak_voltage_src parameter and enter

 Click the Start button to simulate with the modified peak amplitude value.

-The scope shows that the current is approximately 5 A when the peak amplitude is 50 V. The results reflect the change in the value for the voltage given that the resistance is 10 Ohms.
+The streamed data shows that the current is approximately 5 A when the peak amplitude is 50 V. The results reflect the change in value for the voltage, given that the resistance is 10 Ohms.